FlorianWilk/SpotMicroAI/README.md

 Sensors used:
 - 4 x HC-SR04-Sensors.
 2x as in the original model in the front looking forward/down.
 2x at the bottom (front/back) looking down to measure the ground-distance.
 - An IMU MPU-6050 is used to measure pitch,roll and velocities.
 Yaw will be ignored since it drifts quickly.
+- RPLidar A1 - the cheapest Lidar i could find.
+Works.
+Connected to the Jetson via USB.
+Speedcontrol via PWM/Jetson

 Also i have a SSD1306 OLED-Display and a NeoMatrix LED-Circle i want to include for the Style.
 In a first version i used an Arduino Mega as kind of Servo/Sensor-Controller and a Raspberry PI as Locomotion-Controller (communication via UART).
 But it showed up that the Arduino is too slow to handle Sensor-Signals and Servo-PWM properly at the same time.